 Expressive Arts and Design

-This term we will positively encourage children’s creative development through a range of media experiences such as paint, clay, song, dance, music and role play experiences.
-We aim for the children to explore colour and what happens when they mix colour; experiment to create different textures; manipulate and use a variety of tools and techniques; explore music and songs; and play alongside other children who are engaged in the same theme through role play situations.
+Children will have the opportunity for junk modelling, mark making, construction, role-play and small world areas.
+Each of these areas will enable them to develop their expressive and artistic skills.
+This term we will positively encourage children’s creative development through a range of media experiences such as paint, clay, song, dance, music and role-play experiences.
+These opportunities will build upon children’s own interests and we will be promoting the celebration of children’s work in order for them to indicate personal satisfaction in their work.
+We aim for the children to explore colour and what happens when they mix colour; experiment to create different textures; manipulate and use a variety of tools and techniques; explore music and songs; and play alongside other children who are engaged in the same theme through role-play situations.